herereadthis/kulcsok/README.md

 // demo to see it in action.
 It will use ./secrets/secret-demo.txt npm run password:demo

-// Create a new file at ./secrets/seed.txt
+// Generate a brand new password.
+Seed phrase is stored in seed.txt, which is
-// seed.txt will be ignored via .gitignore
+// ignored via .gitignore
-// Paste your seed phrase into that file. npm run password

-// If you are looking to generate a password from scratch
-// Note: this will wipe any currently existing seed.txt file. npm run password:new
+npm run password:new

+// Retrieve the password based on stored seed file.
+Idempotent as long as seed
+// file does not change
+npm run password

-// Otherwise, pass the seed phrase as an argument npm run password 'my secret phrase has many words'
+// Otherwise, pass the seed phrase as an argument.
+// This manual operation will not save the seed phrase to file. npm run password 'my secret phrase has many words'

 // Overwrite seed.txt file if you want to store the seed phrase npm run password -- 'my secret phrase has many words' --overwrite
 ```